How to Remove Lacquer from Brass (and Age it using Vinegar! )

 Once the painting was done, the big parts of the construction are really over with.
 We brought in the countertop I talked about last week, and thank goodness they actually fit!
 It’s such a pretty leathered finish Quartz and should mask toothpaste quite nicely.
 We have a bit of a delay on our fixtures so we will work on getting the rest of the finishing touches together in the last few weeks.

-How to Strip Lacquer and Age Brass (Using Vinegar!)
+How to Remove Lacquer from Brass and Age (Using Vinegar!)

 How to Tell if your Brass Piece real Brass and if it is Lacquered or Unlacquered

-If you arent’ sure if your piece is lacquered or not, I would suggest trying a little acetone on it to see if it becomes cloudy.
+If you arent’ sure if your piece is lacquered or not, I would suggest trying a little acetone on a small area on it to see if it becomes cloudy.

 Before we begin, let me tell you that the hardest part of this whole process is definitely removing the lacquer.
 I do think that depending on the piece, the type of lacquer that they may have used at the time, and the age, that would all factor into how easy it might be to remove.
 I read that you could boil the brass with some baking soda but the results of that seemed patchy, and the talk of toxic fumes made me really not want to try this method.
 Enter ACETONE.

-*2022 Update: I tried removing the lacquer by boiling in my next batch of doorknobs and the results were not awesome.
+*2022 Update: I tried removing the lacquer by placing it in some boiling water with a little baking soda in my next batch of doorknobs and the results were not awesome.
 The lacquer did seem to soften a bit but I still ended up scrubbing with Acetone to fully remove it.
 It did, however, shorten the amount of time I needed to scrub.
+Based on my experience so far, I think the method I show below on how to remove laquer from brass is what I would recommend.

 How to Remove Lacquer from Brass (Prior to Aging)